streaming-video-technology-alliance/common-media-library/lib/config/common-media-library.api.md

     readonly OTHER: "o";
 };

+// Warning: (ae-forgotten-export) The symbol "CmObjectType" needs to be exported by the entry point index.d.ts
+//
-// @beta
+// @internal (undocumented)
-export type CmcdObjectType = typeof CmcdObjectType[keyof typeof CmcdObjectType];
+export type CmcdObjectType = CmObjectType;

+// Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "CmcdStreamingFormat" because one of its declarations is marked as @internal
+//
 // @beta
 export const CmcdStreamingFormat: {
     readonly DASH: "d";